aosabook/500lines/blockcode/README.md

 > Comments from Debo:

-> You mention several examples of block-based languages in your intro paragraph, but I think it might be helpful to have a few sentences that just outright explain what a block-based language is, and how it differs from a 'traditional' programming language.
-The links are helpful in digital formats, but we will also be printing this book and it's harder for those readers to follow hyperlinks :)

-> [dethe]: Move all links to endnotes

 > You describe the js modules/files that you've decomposed the program into, but not how you arrived at that segmentation / design.
 The goal of this book is to give our readers examples of how to design software, so some context there would be great.

 > Generally, the chapter outline so far feels like it progresses too quickly.
 We go from "here is a high-level description of block-based programming language" to "here is a listing of all the functions in my implementation".